momiji/js-admission-controller/README.md

 - implement `jsa_created` and `jsa_deleted` functions to update the value
 - implement `jsa_validate` to test and eventually prevent object creation when limit is reached
 - use `state` to store the number of existing pods
-- use `sync` to be able to update this value atomically
+- use `sync` to be able to read/write this value atomically

 ```js
 // entrypoints